-This article examines how these use political communication—both digital and offline—to construct their public personas and consolidate popularity during elections.
+This article examines how these profiles use political communication—both digital and offline—to construct their public personas and consolidate popularity during elections.
 It explores how their discursive practices mobilise affect, fuel polarisation, and legitimise violence.
 By examining the discourses that proliferated on X and Instagram during their electoral campaigns, we explore how both leaders crafted their public personas and mobilised their followers.
 We focus particularly on how these platforms enabled them to project authoritarian and punitive projects, positioning themselves as the ultimate arbiters of national destiny.
 This study aims to shed light on how the transformation of politicians into influencers has reshaped political discourse, with profound implications for democratic institutions and the future of political communication in the digital age.

 It is based on both online and offline research in order to understand how their discourses mobilise elements that promote political polarisation and incite violence while promoting themselves as strong personas.
 Between September 2022 and February 2024, in the weeks leading up to and following each presidential election, we collected textual and visual data from X and Instagram public accounts employing open-source Netlytic and CrowdTangle software.
-We also conducted ethnographic fieldwork during the weeks preceding the elections to capture offline discoursive practices and the affective milieu of each electoral campaign as a means to contextualise and deepen our understanding of the social media data.
+We also conducted ethnographic fieldwork during the weeks preceding the elections to capture offline discursive practices and the affective milieu of each electoral campaign as a means to contextualise and deepen our understanding of the social media data.
 Our ethnographic fieldwork in Brazil and El Salvador included attending public rallies and political events across different parties, visiting party headquarters when possible, engaging in informal conversations with party members and loyalists, and observing publicly open political meetings.

-The article first briefly traces the trajectory of the historical concept of ‘populism’ to then discuss the conceptual tools that have ended up being used by the so-called far Right populists.
-We have arrived at the contemporary concept of ‘digital populism’ as crucial to understand theof Bolsonaro and Bukele, as well as their sympathisers.
+The article first briefly traces the trajectory of the historical concept of ‘populism’ and digital populism to then discuss the conceptual tools that have ended up being used by the so-called far-rightight populists.
 Subsequently, we analyse the main elements that characterise the communication of these leaders: how they portray themselves as responding to a divine mandate and their construction of the enemy.
 In this vein, we explore traits and trajectories that assimilate and differentiate between the two leaders, paradigmatic representatives of punitivist populism.

-2. Latin American right-wing populisms
+2. Latin American right-wing populisms: from historical roots to digital populism

 2.1.
 Historical roots